-This bill establishes a new revolving loan fund specifically for school districts, called the school district adequacy revolving loan fund, which will be administered by the state treasury.
-The fund aims to provide financial assistance to school districts experiencing cash flow issues while waiting for adequacy payments from the state.
-To facilitate this, the bill amends RSA 6:12 to incorporate the new fund into the State Treasurer's application of receipts and introduces a new subdivision in RSA 194 that details the fund's purpose, structure, and operational guidelines.
+This bill establishes a new revolving loan fund, named the school district adequacy revolving loan fund, to be administered by the state treasury.
+The fund aims to provide financial assistance to school districts experiencing cash flow issues while awaiting adequacy payments from the state.
+It amends RSA 6:12 to incorporate this new fund into the State Treasurer's application of receipts and introduces a new subdivision in RSA 194 that details the fund's purpose, structure, and operational guidelines.
 Key provisions include a cap on total outstanding loans at 75% of the total adequacy funding for any given year, with interest rates determined by the state treasurer.
-The bill also outlines conditions for school districts to access the fund, such as obtaining approval from the commissioner of education and the state treasurer, conducting audits, and adhering to specific loan terms.
+The bill also outlines conditions for accessing the fund, such as obtaining approval from the commissioner of education and the state treasurer, and mandates financial reporting and audits for participating districts.

 Statutes affected: As Amended by the Senate: 6:12, 198:39